-PAYMENT METHODS: Cash, or personal check made out to John Sheridan, Zelle (very easy all you need is my phone number of email address to set it up instantly) or Paypal (use email@example.com as my Paypal account name.).
-If using Paypal may I request we split their fees 50-50 and add that to the total, usually 1.8% for each of us.
+PAYMENT METHODS: Cash, or personal check made out to John Sheridan, Zelle (very easy all you need is my phone number of email address to set it up instantly) or Paypal (use johnsheridanart@sbcglobal as my Paypal account name.).
+If using Paypal may I request we split their fees 50-50 and add that to the total, usually 1.5% for each of us.
 If using Venmo, please us John-Sheridan-46 and the last fourdigits of my cell: 2814.

 Please feel free to contact me ANY TIME with ANY QUESTIONS you may have.
 I'll be glad to answer you.